 But the reality is not all evictions involve these nightmare scenarios.
 Let’s face it, Justice of the Peace evictions are easy when your tenant fails to show up to court.
 As long as you have the required notices an affidavit of non-military service, and evidence, obtaining a judgment by default is typically straight forward.
 There is one cautionary item about your affidavit of non-military service, though.
 You need some proof that your tenant(s) is not / are not in the military.
 Signing one of these affidavits under the assumption your tenant is not in the military is perjury.
 And it doesn’t matter if your tenant is 80 years old!
 You need proof.
 There is a database that the U.S. Department of Defense avails for this purpose.
 So even the easier evictions involve risk.

-Call NOW for a FREE Consultation
+Call NOW for a Free Consultation (Landlords Only)

 Get Started with Your Irving Eviction Attorney Today